Red Sox issue statement in response to AI bot interviews report

 HireVue is an AI and human resources management company that allows clients to conduct interviews where the job candidate interacts with a computer instead of a human interviewer.
 Many companies utilize the technology to narrow down candidates early in the interview process, so it's no surprise that the Red Sox use it with the number of applicants they receive.
 What stands out from Lee's report is that the organization allegedly used it for five interview rounds.

-Breslow addressed that part of the report earlier on Wednesday, according to Ian Browne of MLB.com.
+Breslow addressed that part of the report earlier Wednesday, according to Ian Browne of MLB.com.

 “I think my short answer is, I'm not sure, because I know that I have had direct conversations with people," Breslow said.
 "But like I said, if using this as kind of like a first filter, because the number of people who want to work with [the Red Sox] is so big, it makes sense.
 Now, I don't think we can make hiring decisions without actually talking to someone.”